yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 Interesting stuff is hard to find.
 Most people working in tech seem to have no understanding of psychology, and vice versa.
 There’s a lot of hype, there’s a lot of fear, uncertainty and doubt, there’s certainly going to be a lot of lawsuits, and there are a lot of people cashing in on all these things.

-1. Gwern Branwen’s essays are always worth reading: https://gwern.net/index
+1. [Gwern Branwen’s essay](https://gwern.net/index)s are always worth reading
 2. [AI 2027](https://ai-2027.com/).
 Good stuff.
 Terrifying.
 Very plausible.
-3. Ethan Mollick has been increasingly exploring (and evangelizing) the hybrid human-AI mode of interaction.
-See https://www.oneusefulthing.org/p/the-cybernetic-teammate to start with.
+3. Ethan Mollick has been increasingly [exploring (and evangelizing) the hybrid human-AI mode of interaction.  ]( https://www.oneusefulthing.org/p/the-cybernetic-teammate)
 4. Edward Newton-Rex, who not only articulates all the issues on copyright, but actually fights them.
 [Ed Newton-Rex](https://ed.newtonrex.com/) is his site, but Twitter is the best place to follow him.
 5. Robin Sloan, one of the pioneers in this particular niche, has a great essay: [Is it okay?](https://www.robinsloan.com/lab/is-it-okay/)